-Benefit Description You pay After the calendar year deductible Note: The calendar year deductible applies to alm We say "(No deductible)" when it In-Network benefits All diagnostic and treatment services contained in a treatment plan that we approve.
-The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.
-Your cost sharing responsibilities are no greater than for other illnesses or conditions.
-Note: In-Network benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.
-Outpatient professional services by providers such as psychiatrists, psychologists, or clinical social workers including: \$20 copayment per visit (No deductible) individual or group therapy collateral visits with members of the patient's immediate family convulsive therapy visits Medication management Note: Preauthorization is required; see page 42.
+All diagnostic and treatment services contained in a treatment plan that we approve.
+The treatment plan may include services, drugs, and supplies described elsewhere in this brochure.Your cost sharing responsibilities are no greater than for other illnesses or conditions.Your cost sharing responsibilities are no greater than for other illnesses or conditions.Note: In-Network benefits are payable only when we determine the care is clinically appropriate to treat your condition and only when you receive the care as part of a treatment plan that we approve.Your cost sharing responsibilities are no greater than for other illnesses or conditions.

-In-Network benefits - continued on next page
+In-Network benefits - continued on next page.

-In-Network benefits (continued) You pay Other outpatient care including: 10% of the Plan allowance Day or after care (partial hospitalization) in a hospital Note: Preauthorization is require d; see below.
-Diagnostic tests 10% of the Plan allowance Covered inpatient hospital and rehabilitation facility charges including: Room and board, including general nursing care, in semiprivate accommodations Other charges for hospital services and supplies (other than professional services) including but not limited to the use of operating, treatment and recovery rooms; X-rays; surgical dressings; and drugs and medicines Note: Precertification is required for an inpatient confinement; see below. \$200 per confinement copayment, nothing for room and board and 10% of Plan allowance for other hospital services (No deductible) Note: A confinement is defined in Section 10, page 64.
-Services of a doctor for inpati ent hospital visits 10% of the Plan allowance Not covered: All charges.
-Services we have not approved.
+You pay In-Network benefits (continued) High Option Standard Option • Outpatient professional services by providers such as psychiatrists, psychologists, or clinical social workers including: \$20 copayment per visit (No deductible) \$20 copayment per visit (No deductible) individual or group therapy collateral visits with members of the patient's immediate family - convulsive therapy visits Medication management Note: Preauthorization is required; see page 46.
+Other outpatient care including: 10% of the Plan allowance 15% of the Plan allowance • Day or after care (partial hospitalization) in a hospital Note: Preauthorization is required; see page 46. • Diagnostic tests 10% of the Plan allowance 15% of the Plan allowance Covered inpatient hospital and rehabilitation facility charges including: \$200 copayment per confinement, nothing for room and board and 10% of Plan allowance for other hospital services (No deductible) Nothing after a \$200 copayment per confinement (No deductible) • Room and board, including general nursing care, in semiprivate accommodations • Other charges for hospital services and supplies (other than professional services) including but not limited to the use of operating, treatment and recovery rooms; X-rays; surgical dressings; and drugs and medicines Note: Precertification is required for an inpatient confinement; see below.
+A confinement is defined in Section 10, page 69. • Services of a doctor for inpatient hospital visits 10% of the Plan allowance 15% of the Plan allowance Not covered: All charges.
+All charges. • Services we have not approved.
 Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

+In-Network benefits - continued on next page.

-Preauthorization thanced mental health and substance abuse benefits at plan and follow all of the authorization processes. an certification for: facility prior to admission two business days follow • The medical necessity of your admission to a hospital or other covered facility prior to admission.
+Preauthorization To be eligible to receive these enhanced mental health and substance abuse benefits you must obtain a treatment plan and follow all of the authorization processes.
+These include obtaining Plan certification for: • The medical necessity of your admission to a hospital or other covered facility prior to admission.
 Emergency admissions must be reported within two business days following the day of admission even if you have been discharged.
-Otherwise, the benefits payable will be reduced by \$500. or aftercare treatment (p Outpatient treatment beyond 10 visits per person, per calendar year, and day or aftercare treatment (partial hospitalization).
-If preauthorization is not obtained, benefits will be reduced to 80% of the benefit otherwise payable. zation and to locate a Network provider, call eFirst service area (defined on page 9).
-In all other Network limitation If you do not obtain an ann If you do not obtain an approved treatment plan, we will provide only Out-of-Network benefits.
+Otherwise, the benefits payable will be reduced by \$500. • Outpatient treatment and day or after care treatment (partial hospitalization).
+If preauthorization is not obtained, we will reduce our Plan allowance by 20%.
+Note: To obtain preauthorization and to locate a Network provider, call 1-800/245-7013.
+Network limitation If you do not obtain an approved treatment plan, we will provide only Out-of-Network benefits.